-- A benefit of CMI course accreditation is the opportunity for CMI student membership during your course with access to CMI resources and further benefits on graduation. - A focus on you as an individual and the quality of your student experience; a commitment to tracking your learning, personal development and progression across all levels of the course, with the support of an academic mentor. - A focus on developing your skills in the use of business software such as Excel and PowerPoint. - Use of a range of teaching and learning approaches across the course to stimulate your interest in the subject, methods include lectures, seminars, workshops, group work and practical computer lab sessions. - E-learning features such as online activities, discussion forums, podcasts and the provision of collaborative workspaces which enable you to keep in touch with tutors and your fellow students to share learning and receive ongoing support. - A thread of academic, personal and professional development modules spanning all three levels of the degree to ensure that you develop the knowledge, understanding, skills and behaviours that are necessary for academic success and relevant to your future career aspirations. - Opportunities for you to relate theory to practice and gain valuable employability skills by participating in activities such as business challenges and competitions, consultancy assignments, yearlong placements and shorter internships, volunteering and enterprise ventures. - Further opportunities to gain work-like experience through, for example, roles in clubs and societies, work as a student ambassador or student mentor. - Events whereby you are encouraged to network with NBS alumni and the wider business community. - The chance to participate in a range of continuing professional development activities as diverse as mindfulness workshops and coding courses.
+- A benefit of CMI course accreditation is the opportunity for CMI student membership during your course with access to CMI resources and further benefits on graduation. - A focus on you as an individual and the quality of your student experience; a commitment to tracking your learning, personal development and progression across all levels of the course, with the support of an academic mentor. - A focus on developing your skills in the use of business software such as Excel and PowerPoint. - Use of a range of teaching and learning approaches across the course to stimulate your interest in the subject, methods include lectures, seminars, workshops, group work and practical computer lab sessions. - E-learning features such as online activities, discussion forums, podcasts and the provision of collaborative workspaces which enable you to keep in touch with tutors and your fellow students to share learning and receive ongoing support. - A thread of academic, personal and professional development modules spanning all three levels of the degree to ensure that you develop the knowledge, understanding, skills and behaviours that are necessary for academic success and relevant to your future career aspirations. - Opportunities for you to relate theory to practice and gain valuable employability skills by participating in activities such as business challenges and competitions, consultancy assignments, yearlong placements and shorter internships, volunteering and enterprise ventures. - Further opportunities to gain work-like experience through, for example, roles in clubs and societies, work as a student ambassador or student mentor. - Events whereby you are encouraged to network with NBS alumni and the wider business community.

-• Opportunities to gain international experience through attending a summer school at the end of your first year, by studying abroad for part of your second year or as part of your sandwich year.
+- The chance to participate in a range of continuing professional development activities as diverse as mindfulness workshops and coding courses. - Opportunities to gain international experience through attending a summer school at the end of your first year, by studying abroad for part of your second year or as part of your sandwich year. - An opportunity to attend a short course at Burgundy School of Business, Dijon, during your second year.

-The course has been developed with the overall aim of developing your knowledge and understanding of a wide range of business and management topics, combined with the associated skills and capabilities, that will enable you, as a business graduate, to add value to a variety of organisations.
+The course has been developed with the overall aim of developing your knowledge and understanding of entrepreneurship, and associated skills and capabilities, that will enable you, as a business graduate, to add value to a variety of established organisations or your own business start-up.